 - Eliminates the need for you to install and operate your own container orchestration software, manage and scale a cluster of virtual machines, or schedule containers on those virtual machines

-Amazon Elastic Container Service for Kubernetes – Released June 5, 2018
+Amazon Elastic Kubernetes Service – Released June 5, 2018

 - Makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.